 - Extensive blank walls visible from the street are not permitted. - Windows to service rooms, such as bathrooms and laundries, should generally not be visible from the street.
-If these rooms are visible from the street, the use of obscure glass is required. - Visually obtrusive and unsightly items such as hot water storage tanks, garbage bins, rainwater tanks, utility meters, air conditioning condensers, air conditioning service lines should not be directly visible from the street/public domain. - Clotheslines, TV Antenna and garden sheds are not to be directly visible from the street/public domain.
+If these rooms are visible from the street, the use of window furnishings is required to achieve privacy. - Visually obtrusive and unsightly items such as hot water storage tanks, garbage bins, rainwater tanks, utility meters, air conditioning condensers, air conditioning service lines should not be directly visible from the street/public domain. - Clotheslines, TV Antenna and garden sheds are not to be directly visible from the street/public domain.
 These items should also have a minimal visual impact on adjacent dwellings.